ricardozacarias/nyc-crime-ML/README.md

 # Abstract
 Using data for complaints made to the NYPD, I employed ARIMA models to forecast crime rates in New York   City.
 Next, I applied an unsupervised clustering algorithm to identify hotspots of criminal activity.
-Clusters were defined geographically and temporally
+Clusters were defined geographically and temporally to suggest areas and schedules for patrolling.
+I compared the performance of the model with a random baseline model.